x676f64/Testssl.sh-JSON-Merger/README.md

 The [testssl.sh](https://github.com/drwetter/testssl.sh) script by drwetter usually only accepts single hosts or IPs to scan.
 Nevertheless, using some parallization, one can scan several hosts and store the output in a nice pretty-JSON format.

-For each host, you may executed the following to get your json files:\
+For each host, you may execute the following code to get your json files:\
 `./testssl.sh --warnings=batch --openssl-timeout=60 --json-pretty <IP>:<PORT>`

 However, if you want to use a parser like [testssl2xlsx.py](https://github.com/AresS31/testssl2xlsx) to generate a nicely formatted spread sheet for your customers etc. you'll notice that it only accepts one single JSON file.. but we've got many of them!